Team-BRAPA/nnsvs-ptbr-brapa-support/README_EN.md

  2. /dic

-	`dict.table` - table containing only phonemes used in the BRAPA list
+	`dict.table` - table containing phonemes used in the BRAPA list

 ## 🎶 Example
 Example of model trained with 8 minutes of data, using [OpenUtau](https://github.com/stakira/OpenUtau) as an editing tool